carlesloriente/jekyllthemes/_posts/2015-07-22-jekyll-mdl.markdown

 ## Contact

-If you have any questions or suggestions for improvements, don't hesitate to [open an issue](https://github.com/gdgmanagua/jekyll-mdl/issues) or making a pull request for your fork!
+If you have any questions or suggestions for improvements, don't hesitate to [open an issue](https://github.com/gdgmanagua/jekyll-mdl/issues){:target="_blank"}{:rel="noopener noreferrer"} or making a pull request for your fork!